LGBTQ+ Veteran Care

 The mission of VA Salt Lake City Healthcare System (HCS) seeks to promote the health, welfare, and dignity of LGBTQ+ Veterans and their families.
 We are committed to providing affirming, accessible, and high-quality healthcare.

-Care we provide at VA Salt Lake City
+Services available at VA Salt Lake City HCS

 - HIV and STI testing, counseling, and care, including PEP (post-exposure prophylaxis) and PrEP (pre-exposure prophylaxis) for Veterans at risk for HIV

-The care coordinator can help you get started with care or with navigating any of these issues.
+The LGBTQ+ Veteran Care Coordinator can help you get started with care or with navigating any of these issues.